 The Roman Commander Belt is made from harness grade leather and custom hand formed metal plates.
 This superb belt could only belong to a Roman Officer and hero, making it perfect for Centurions and Praetorians.

 The Womens Tall Gladiator Sandals make the perfect accessory to a Greek or Roman costume!
-The sandals feature brass studs and adjustable buckle straps.
-The skinny heel measures 4.5 inches tall, and they are available in brown or tan.
+The heeled sandals feature brass studs and adjustable buckle straps.
+The stiletto heel measures 4.5 inches tall.

 On Sale For: $35.00

 The Roman Empress Boots are a great accessory for your Roman ensemble.
-They can be worn with Gothic or Modern wear, as well!
-The comfortable and stylish boots are made of soft microfiber and feature a 4.5-inch heel.
+They can also be worn with Gothic or Modern wear as well!
+These comfortable and stylish boots are made of a combination of soft microfiber and synthetic leather.

 Contrary to popular belief, Roman soldiers did not wear sandals as a part of their uniform.
 Their footwear, the Roman Caligae, were more like shoes that featured an open shape, which was designed to be comfortable and functional.